HTTP Headers Check

 Security Headers Explained

 Security headers are HTTP response headers that instruct browsers how to handle your site's content.
 They provide a low-effort, high-impact layer of defense against common web attacks.
+For the fundamentals, read our guide to what HTTP headers are and our explainer on the difference between HTTP and HTTPS.

 | Header | Protects Against | Recommended Value | Priority |